 Give Your Fonts Mono

 I use Give Your Fonts Mono for almost every project to create sprite fonts.
 You simply select a font that on your computer then it creates a PNG and JSON file of it to use on Construct 2.
-I recommend to use sprite fonts other than real fonts because it loads faster and sometimes clients may want the fonts as sprites.
+I recommend using sprite fonts other than real fonts because it loads faster and sometimes clients may want the fonts as sprites.

-Please feel free to leave a comment below and mention any free tools that help you on your projects.
+Please feel free to leave a comment below and mention any free tools that help you with your projects.
 If you want to see more posts like this, please share the post and make sure you’ve followed me on twitter.